shrainu/ember-engine/README.md

 Ember Game Engine is a lightweight game engine which is focused around simplicity.

-> Version 0.05
+> Version 0.05a

 ## Patch Notes

-- Texture rendering.
+- Typo fix
-- Binding shader before rendering is mandatory now.

 ## Features